nbardy/nerf_video_stylization/Readme.md

 ## Neural Video Stylization
 A github repo with two goals:
-1. Add the devops to Make NERFs easy to generate with a single
+1. Make it easy to generate NERFs with a single ios Video
 2. Add stylization code from other NERF repos